Tyler Butterworth: Early life

 Butterworth was born on 6 February 1959 in Redhill, Surrey.
 His father was Peter Butterworth, who starred in many of the Carry On films.
 His mother was the actress and Margaret Thatcher impersonator Janet Brown.
 His first roles were as a child in the 1960s in such films as Darling (1965) and the Morecambe & Wise feature film The Magnificent Two (1967).

-Film and television
+Career

-He starred in the black comedy Consuming Passions (1988) opposite Vanessa Redgrave and Jonathan Pryce.
-On television he has appeared in Rumpole of the Bailey, Bergerac, Last of the Summer Wine, Casualty (Series 1, Episode 6 "High Noon"),The Bill, The Darling Buds of May, Home to Roost, Hetty Wainthropp Investigates and starred as Osborne in the ITV sitcom Fiddlers Three.
+Butterworth starred in the black comedy Consuming Passions (1988) opposite Vanessa Redgrave and Jonathan Pryce.
+On television, Butterworth has appeared in Rumpole of the Bailey, Bergerac, Last of the Summer Wine, Casualty, The Bill, The Darling Buds of May, Home to Roost, Hetty Wainthropp Investigates and starred as Osborne in the ITV sitcom Fiddlers Three.

-He also played Proteus in the BBC Shakespeare adaptation of The Two Gentlemen of Verona in 1983, Angelo in the CITV children's sci-fi comedy series Mike and Angelo for its first two series and Mr Archer in Whizziwig.
+He also played Proteus in the BBC Shakespeare adaptation of The Two Gentlemen of Verona in 1983, Mr Archer in Whizziwig, and Angelo in the CITV children's sci-fi comedy series Mike and Angelo for its first two series.

-In 2008, he moved into producing, and was development producer on a NASA series.
+In 2008, he moved into producing and was a development producer on a NASA series.

 Since then, he has concentrated on voice work.